-Read our updated guide to the extended temporary VAT reduction rate for the UK hospitality and tourism industry
+Read our updated guide to the temporary VAT reduction rate for the UK hospitality and tourism industry

 Understand the temporary VAT cut, the new extension date, who it affects, and what to do next.